Part of the Hiring Your First Employee hub.

 Going from doing the work yourself to leading a team is the next step in your business’s growth.
 You’ll move from doing the work to getting results through others.
 This means letting go of control and trusting your team.

 When you’re hiring, you must learn to delegate.
 This change might feel hard at first, but it’s key to growing your business.
-You need to focus on your team’s success more than your own work.
+You need to focus more on your team’s success than on your own work.

 Recognising When You Lack the Skills to Manage Others

 It’s okay if you realise you can’t manage a team yet.
-Being great at your job doesn’t mean you’re a good manager.
+Being great at your job doesn’t mean you will be a good manager.
 You might need to get leadership training or hire someone more experienced than you.

 The table below shows the main differences between being an individual contributor and a leader: